User Guide#

 • Any failure or maintenance with an operation_reduction of 1 will turn off every upstream connected (and modeled) cable and turbine

-• For subations that are connected by an export cable this, the upstream connections made from the export cable will not be considered upstream connections and therefore shutdown when a downstream substation has a failure
+• For substations that are connected by an export cable this, the upstream connections made from the export cable will not be considered upstream connections and therefore shutdown when a downstream substation has a failure

 • Array cables